 However, nothing in this Article shall be construed as imposing a tax upon any transfer of intangibles not having a commercial or business situs in this State, by a person, or by reason of the death of a person, who was not a resident of this State at the time of his death, and, if held or transferred in trust, such intangibles shall not be deemed to have a commercial or business situs in this State merely because the trustee is a resident or, if a corporation, is doing business in this State, unless the same be employed in or held or used in connection with some business carried on in whole or in part in this State."

 Sec.
-2. This act is effective upon ratification and applies to decedents dying on or after the date of ratification.
+2. This act shall become effective October 1, 1989, and shall apply to decedents dying on or after that date.